Sex Crimes

-Sex Crimes Lawyer in Indianapolis
+Sex Crimes Defense Attorney in Indianapolis

-sex crimes Section 35-42-4 of the Indiana Code criminalizes certain offenses such as rape and sexual battery as sex crimes.
-Indianapolis sex crime attorney Chris Eskew knows a conviction for a sex crime is associated with especially burdensome penalties, including difficulty finding a job or apartment, inability obtaining government benefits, trouble maintaining custody or visitation rights, sex offender registration, and reputation damage.
 It can completely alter your life, destroy your family, and hurt your future.
-In order to fight false accusations or unfair arrests, it is absolutely crucial that you have a team of dedicated and talented Indianapolis criminal defense lawyers on your side.
+In order to fight false accusations or unfair arrests, it is absolutely crucial that you have a team of dedicated and talented Indianapolis sex crime defense lawyers on your side.

 Comprehensive Legal Defense for Various Types of Sex Crimes in Indianapolis

-Eskew Law represents Indianapolis and Indiana residents accused of:
+Eskew Law, represents Indianapolis and Indiana residents accused of:

 Child Molestation Defense in Indianapolis: Legal Insights

 Child molestation covers (1) sexual intercourse, (2) deviate sexual conduct, and (3) fondling or touching with intent to arouse or satisfy either the child or accused’s sexual desires.
-While the child must be under 14-years-old, the accused can be any age.
+While the child must be under 14 years old, the accused can be any age.

 • Sexual intercourse or deviate sexual conduct: Level 3 felony